CiscoDevNet/cjaas-widgets/CustomerJourney/README.md

 `@attr collapse-alias-section`: (<i>Boolean</i>) = false - Toggle to have the Alias Section collapsed at start up.

+`@attr read-only-aliases`: (<i>Boolean</i>) = false - Toggle to make alias section read only.
+In read only mode, the agent won't be able to add or remove aliases within this section.

 `@attr time-frame`: (<i>"All" | "24-Hours" | "7-Days" | "30-Days"</i>) = "All" - Set the time frame the timeline section has selected at start up.

 `@attr live-stream`: (<i>Boolean</i>) = false - Toggle to set whether or not the timeline section is loading events in real time.